-WMO and its partners recognize the challenges faced by the United Nations Member States affected by accelerated changes in high mountains in the context of climate change, and are making a concerted worldwide effort to address the emerging need for accessible, reliable, and policy relevant information on water, weather, climate, and hazard management, in support of adequate adaptation strategies, critical to people in mountain, downstream, and lowland regions.
+WMO and its partners recognize the challenges faced by the United Nations Member States affected by accelerated changes in high mountain cryosphere and ecosystems, and the climate change impact and feedbacks, which have cascading and often devastating effects on populations, economic activities, infrastructure and ecosystems in mountain regions, downstream, and in lowland areas.
+They are making a concerted worldwide effort to address the emerging needs for accessible, reliable, and policy relevant information on water, weather, climate, and hazard management, in support of adequate adaptation strategies.